Yellow Caesar: Reception

 The Monthly Film Bulletin described the film as: "A biographical burlesque of Mussolini."

 Winifred Horrobin wrote in Tribune, "Yellow Caesar, made two years ago by Calvacanti from newsreel material, with a commentary written by Frank Owen and Michael Foot, and spoken by Frank Owen, is vivid and appropriate to present occasions.
 It is a welcome reminder of the history and growth of Mussolini's gangster activities, and the crawling attitudes of Italy's priesthood and royalty, activities we can never forget nor forgive.
-The Italian people are shown giving their lives to "build up the House of Pain," the house that is now stumbling about their ears.
+The Italian people are shown giving their lives to "build up the House of Pain," the house that is now tumbling about their ears.
 Yellow Caesar might well have a new epilogue, underlining again some of the main points in the Duce's career of crime and the part played by the big industrialists, but even as it is, it has great value and topical interest."

 In The Spectator, Edgar Anstey wrote: "Yellow Caesar makes a generally ingenious use of old and new tricks of picture and sound to reveal the Mussolini of the news-reels as a ridiculous buffoon.
 In places the technique is brilliant, yet at the end one wonders if it were worth all this labour to bait a defeated bullfrog."

 Variety wrote: "Mussolini life story with derisive commentary."

 Whilst generally well received by British audiences, there were doubts about the film's reception in neutral Eire, where censors had previously refused to pass Charlie Chaplin's The Great Dictator.